Spike Island’s galleries are scheduled to reopen on Wednesday 19 May 2021 with the exhibition Veronica Ryan: Along a Spectrum.

 - Entry remains free but we are limiting our capacity, so please be prepared to queue if the gallery is busy.

-- Our galleries reopen from Saturday 17 October 2020 with Denzil Forrester: Itchin and Scratchin, with reduced opening hours of Wednesday to Sunday, 12–4pm.
+- Our galleries reopen from Wednesday 19 May with Veronica Ryan: Along a Spectrum, with reduced opening hours of Wednesday to Sunday, 12–4pm.

 - There are exhibition leaflets available for exhibition visitors to collect on arrival and large print versions available, with extra cleaning measures in place for these.
-An activity sheet for children is also available to pick-up.
-These items are available to download via this page.
+An activity sheet for children is also available to pick up.

 - Our galleries are constantly supervised by our visitor team.
 Please act on any guidance our team may give you and don’t be afraid to ask any questions – we’re happy to help in any way we can.